Steinmar/react-trello-api/README.md

-This project is develop only as 5 minutes api for react trello app.
+This project was developed only as 5 minutes api for react trello app.
 Please don't judge me.
 This is my first node app. :)